 2025.09

-OpenAI released a blog post describing my discovery of a "sophisticated exploit chain combining traditional software vulnerabilities with AI vulnerabilities" in ChatGPT Agent.
+OpenAI publicly described my finding in ChatGPT Agent as a "sophisticated exploit chain combining traditional software vulnerabilities with AI vulnerabilities."

 2024.08

-Presented "A Reverse Engineer's Guide to Mechanistic Interpretability" at DEF CON, describing how we can understand the internals of Large Language Models and how it differs from software reverse engineering.
+Presented "A Reverse Engineer's Guide to Mechanistic Interpretability" at DEF CON, on understanding the internals of large language models.

 R&D100 Award